kevkev55/readthinkdo/content/quotes/_index.md

 >“A man can fail many times, but he isn’t a failure until he begins to blame somebody else.”

 >“Shawn Achor’s five happy habits: Every morning write down three new things you’re grateful for.
 Journal for two minutes a day about a positive experience from the past 24 hours.
 Meditate daily for a few minutes.
 At the start of every day, write an email to someone praising or thanking them.
 Get fifteen minutes of simple cardio exercise a day.”

+“The predominant state of mind displayed by those people on the failure curve is blame.
+The predominant state of mind displayed by those people on the success curve is responsibility.”

 ## Warren Buffett